 The same goes for flexible working hours.
 Maybe you notice one of your employees abnormally working late multiple days one week in order to meet a deadline.
 Once the project is finished, encourage them to start later for a few days the following week, or end their days early to catch up on some much-needed family or alone time.

 The overall theme of employee appreciation in a remote world is to do what’s best for your individual employees.
 Yes, it takes more work than buying the entire office an eight-foot sub to split, but you and your company will benefit from treating people as individuals.
 Your employees will be more loyal and feel comfortable being themselves when they get personalized appreciation at work.
+And in today's talent market, showing someone appreciation is one small but impactful move to increase retention.

 Looking for more employees to appreciate?
 Post your open roles in the Purpose Jobs Community.